-One Room School House (Kindergarten to Grade 6)
+One Room School House (Kindergarten to Grade 6: All Subjects)

 If you’ve ever wondered what it would be like to go to school in the olden days, here’s your chance.
 The “One Room School House” program allows you to soak up the atmosphere of a century old school while our staff delivers an historic lesson with chalk and slate.

 Pioneer Politics (Grade 6: Social Studies)